 I decided to get one of these purifiers, and honestly, it was like a weight off my chest.
 The smell was gone and it wasn’t just me who noticed.
 My friends were blown away.
-I know this sounds kind of salesy but the reality was, I felt way more comfortable having people round.
+I know this sounds kind of sales but the reality was, I felt way more comfortable having people around.

-It was a little thing, but I am sure you now how the mind works and how we can blow things up unnecessarily.
+It was a little thing, but I am sure you know how the mind works and how we can blow things up unnecessarily.

-But have the smell removed really made me way more confident having people round and it was a little thing but it was big for me!
+But having the smell removed really made me way more confident having people around it was a little thing but it was big for me!